pydae/pydae/docs/source/index.rst

    :align: center

-**pydae** is an open source (MIT) collection of Python functions useful for analysis and simulation of Diferential Algebraic Equations (DAE) systems .
+**pydae** is an open source (MIT) collection of Python functions useful for analysis and simulation of Diferential Algebraic Equations (DAE) systems.

 View `source code`_ of pydae!

 .. _`source code`: https://github.com/pydae/pydae

+Some of its features are:

+* State space symbolic definition of the DAE system using sympy `sympy`_.
+* Jacobians of the DAE system obtention.
+* DAE solver for time domain simulation.
+* Small signal analysis tools.
+* Numba implemented functions.
+* A collection of DAE models for power systems.

 Contents